Officer wounds self during pursuit near San Diego marathon

 Marathoner Beth Grew, 40, of Yuma, Arizona, said she had no idea the race was delayed.
 “Oh my God.
 That’s so scary,” she said after finishing and learning about the shooting.

 Leilani Sandan and her 7-year-old son were playing music from “Les Miserables” on their way to see the musical at the San Diego Civic Theater when they were suddenly passed by more than a dozen police cars, sirens blaring.
-The shooting had just occurred in the parking garage they were headed to next to the theater.
+The shooting had just occurred in the parking garage they were headed to the nearby theater.

 “It was crazy,” Sandan said as she stood with hundreds of other ticketholders behind police tape.
 “It was like police, police, police, siren, siren, siren.”

-She said she was glad to hear the marathon runners were OK.
 They were later escorted into the theater with the others, who shuffled past the yellow police tape.

 Sara Wehr, 31, also was headed to the show with her family.

 The 26.2-mile (42.2-kilometer) marathon course weaves its way through the city and also includes a half-marathon and a 5K run.
-Thousands of runners participated in the annual event.

 Associated Press writers Elliot Spagat in San Diego and Christopher Weber in Los Angeles contributed to this report.